sahib/misc/thinkfastandslow/slides.typ

 // Get Polylux from the official package repository
 #import "@preview/polylux:0.4.0": *

-// TODO: Rework name of sections (some are experiments, some stoies, some effects, some solutions.)
-// TODO: Figure out way to add presenter comments.

 #enable-handout-mode(false)

 // Can be used to embed speaker notes: